functario/Caravel/README.md

 ### Node Lifecycle Events

-When a node is opened, `INode.OnNodeOpenedAsync()` is invoked.
+When a node is visited by `Caravel`, `INode.OnNodeVisitedAsync()` is invoked.
 This allows for:

 * Validation (e.g., waiting for prerequisites)
 * Logging or monitoring
-* Dynamic behavior based on node state
+* Dynamic behavior based on node state (e.g., retrying on failure, set a flag on first visit, etc.)

 [[↑ top](#caravel)]